7th Pay Commission: Latest updates, why this is bad news for employees

 The Railway Board vide circular (RBE No.111/2008 - effective from 01/09/2008 and RBE No.95/2015) had prescribed following rates for payment of Transport Allowance to the Railway employees.

-From the comparison of two tables mentioned above, it could be seen that the Railway employees were allowed higher rate of Transport Allowance on drawing pay Rs.
+From the comparison of two tables mentioned above, it could be seen that the Railway employees were allowed a higher rate of Transport Allowance on drawing pay Rs.
 7440/- irrespective of Grade Pay/Pay Band.
 The modified Board's instructions issued vide letter dated 03/08/2017 and I7/08/2017, have deprived the Transport Allowance @ Rs.
-3600+DA thereon to those in Pay Level 1 and 2 (7th Pay Commission) due to imposition of restriction i.e. reaching the pay Rs.24700/- ignoring the fact that the staff were already drawing pay @ Rs.7440 in 6th Pay Commission Band/Grade Pay.
+3600+DA thereon to those in Pay Level 1 and 2 (7th Pay Commission) due to the imposition of restriction i.e. reaching the pay Rs.24700/- ignoring the fact that the staff were already drawing pay @ Rs.7440 in 6th Pay Commission Band/Grade Pay.

-Federation, therefore requests the Railway Ministry to kindly anange to make out case in the light of NFIR's contentions for rendering justice to those staff of Pay Level 1 & 2 for granting Transport Allowance at rate i.e. 3600/- + DA thereon when they reach the corresponding pay @ Rs.21700/- and not 24200/- to meet the ends of justice and refer to MoF.
+Federation, therefore requests the Railway Ministry to kindly arrange to make out case in the light of NFIR's contentions for rendering justice to those staff of Pay Level 1 & 2 for granting Transport Allowance at rate i.e. 3600/- + DA thereon when they reach the corresponding pay @ Rs.21700/- and not 24200/- to meet the ends of justice and refer to MoF.